kevin-leptons/venom/readme.md

 # venom

 This is very simple themes for gtk-3.
 It base on two main color.
 And all of icons sync by main color.
-Package provide three theme color for review
+Package provide three theme color for review.
+Target platform is **GNOME 3.14**

 ## Green on Black